+Caron is a certified Dalcroze Eurhythmics teacher and frequently lectures on the sound-gesture relationship in choral conducting.
+She is published in Anacrusis, Canadian Music Educator, Research Memorandum Series of Chorus America, Teaching Music through Performance in Choir Vol. 4 and Vol. 5, Choral Journal, and upcoming in Journal of Singing.
 Passionate about conductor education, Caron founded the Halifax Choral Conducting Institute in 2013, a summer training program that attracts conductors from across North America.
-In 2019, the HCCI inaugurated a Women’s Conducting Institute, the first of its kind in Canada, and attracted national media coverage.
+In 2019, the HCCI inaugurated a Women’s Conducting Intensive, the first of its kind in Canada.

 A third-generation music educator, Caron holds a D.M.A.
 (Choral Conducting) from the University of Toronto, an M.M.
 (Choral Conducting) and M.A.
 (Vocal Pedagogy) from The Ohio State University, an Artist Diploma (Voice) and B.M.
 (Music Education) from Western University, and an A.R.C.T (Voice) from the Royal Conservatory of Canada.
 She currently serves as President of the American Choral Directors Association of Pennsylvania.